Organization and workspace roles

 Permissions overview

 The following tables provide an overview of organization and workspace roles and their permissions related to common tasks.
-(Group roles aren’t included because they confer no permissions outside of the group context.)
 While each row is listed as a separate permission, specific permissions can’t be individually granted or restricted.
-If a member is assigned a given organization or workspace role, they’re granted all associated permissions.
+If a member is assigned a given organization or workspace role, they receive all associated permissions.
 The tasks and permissions listed aren’t comprehensive and instead highlight commonly used or notable functionality.

 Organization administration